zapboy216/Next-JS-Landing-Page-Starter-Template/README.md

-## Landing Page Template built with Next JS 14+, Tailwind CSS 3 and TypeScript
+## A Landing Page Template built with Next JS 14+, Tailwind CSS 3 and TypeScript